pablo-git8/FinSentNewsNLP/README.md

 cd /main
 poetry run uvicorn app:app --reload
 ```

-Given that the Dockerfile is located inside the `docker/Docker` directory, you need to specify the path to that directory when building your Docker image.
-Here's the modified section of the README for using Docker:

----

 ### Using Docker
 For convenience, a Dockerfile is provided within the `docker/Docker` directory.
 To build and run the application using Docker, navigate to the root directory of the project and execute the following commands: